mohammedsalman99/Digital-Forensics/README.md

 - **Chain of Custody** protocols.
 - **Expert Witness Duties:** Providing independent, objective, and unbiased opinion to the court.
 - **Data Integrity:** Ensuring no data on the original media was modified during the analysis.

----
-*Project completed by Mohammed Anwar Salman as part of a Digital Forensics specialization.*